 - Best Practices for Documenting Your Aviation SMS

 - 4 Pillars | Why Documentation in Aviation SMS Programs is so Important

 What Is Documentation in an Aviation SMS Program?

 We can widely regard SMS documentation as:

 - Implementation Plan

 It covers a lot of areas, and that means a ton of paperwork.
 But when aviation safety managers do their due diligence and make a serious effort to create thorough documentation, they – and their organization – will thank them for it.
-Valuable documentation has far-ranging implications in a safety program, from proactivity to damage control, and preparation to review.
+SMS implementations have to be:

-Here are 5 areas where effective documentation will save a safety manager a heartache and/or a headache.
+Below are five areas where effective SMS documentation will save a safety manager a heartache and/or a headache.

 1 – When Accidents Happen